Package insert / prescribing information

 Patients with chronic wide-angle glaucoma may be treated cautiously with carbidopa and levodopa provided the intraocular pressure is well-controlled and the patient is monitored carefully for changes in intraocular pressure during therapy.

-Levodopa alone, as well as Carbidopa and Levodopa Tablets, USP, is associated with dyskinesias.
+Levodopa alone, as well as carbidopa and levodopa, is associated with dyskinesias.
 The occurrence of dyskinesias may require dosage reduction.

 Hallucinations and psychotic-like behavior have been reported with dopaminergic medications.
 In general, hallucinations present shortly after the initiation of therapy and may be responsive to dose reduction in levodopa.
 Hallucinations may be accompanied by confusion and to a lesser extent sleep disorder (insomnia) and excessive dreaming.

-Carbidopa and Levodopa Tablets, USP may have similar effects on thinking and behavior.
+Carbidopa and levodopa may have similar effects on thinking and behavior.
 This abnormal thinking and behavior may present with one or more symptoms, including paranoid ideation, delusions, hallucinations, confusion, psychotic-like behavior, disorientation, aggressive behavior, agitation, and delirium.

-Ordinarily, patients with a major psychotic disorder should not be treated with Carbidopa and Levodopa Tablets, USP, because of the risk of exacerbating psychosis.
-In addition, certain medications used to treat psychosis may exacerbate the symptoms of Parkinson’s disease and may decrease the effectiveness of Carbidopa and Levodopa Tablets, USP.
+Ordinarily, patients with a major psychotic disorder should not be treated with carbidopa and levodopa, because of the risk of exacerbating psychosis.
+In addition, certain medications used to treat psychosis may exacerbate the symptoms of Parkinson’s disease and may decrease the effectiveness of carbidopa and levodopa.

 Reports of patients taking dopaminergic medications (medications that increase central dopaminergic tone), suggest that patients may experience an intense urge to gamble, increased sexual urges, intense urges to spend money, binge eating, and/or other intense urges, and the inability to control these urges.
 In some cases, although not all, these urges were reported to have stopped when the dose was reduced or the medication was discontinued.
-Because patients may not recognize these behaviors as abnormal, it is important for prescribers to specifically ask patients or the caregivers about the development of new or increased gambling urges, sexual urges, uncontrolled spending or other urges while being treated with Carbidopa and Levodopa Tablets, USP.
-Physicians should consider dose reduction or stopping the medication if a patient develops such urges while taking Carbidopa and Levodopa Tablets, USP [see Information for Patients].
+Because patients may not recognize these behaviors as abnormal, it is important for prescribers to specifically ask patients or the caregivers about the development of new or increased gambling urges, sexual urges, uncontrolled spending or other urges while being treated with carbidopa and levodopa.
+Physicians should consider dose reduction or stopping the medication if a patient develops such urges while taking carbidopa and levodopa (see Information for Patients).

 Epidemiological studies have shown that patients with Parkinson’s disease have a higher risk (2- to approximately 6-fold higher) of developing melanoma than the general population.
 Whether the increased risk observed was due to Parkinson’s disease or other factors, such as drugs used to treat Parkinson’s disease, is unclear.

-For the reasons stated above, patients and providers are advised to monitor for melanomas frequently and on a regular basis when using Carbidopa and Levodopa Tablets for any indication.
+For the reasons stated above, patients and providers are advised to monitor for melanomas frequently and on a regular basis when using carbidopa and levodopa for any indication.
 Ideally, periodic skin examinations should be performed by appropriately qualified individuals (e.g., dermatologists).

 Information for Patients

-The patient should be informed that carbidopa and levodopa tablet is an immediate-release formulation of carbidopa and levodopa that is designed to begin release of ingredients within 30 minutes.
-It is important that Carbidopa and Levodopa Tablets be taken at regular intervals according to the schedule outlined by the physician.
+The patient should be informed that this combination product is an immediate-release formulation of carbidopa and levodopa that is designed to begin release of ingredients within 30 minutes.
+It is important that carbidopa and levodopa be taken at regular intervals according to the schedule outlined by the physician.
 The patient should be cautioned not to change the prescribed dosage regimen and not to add any additional antiparkinson medications, including other carbidopa and levodopa preparations, without first consulting the physician.

 Patients should be advised that sometimes a 'wearing-off' effect may occur at the end of the dosing interval.
 The physician should be notified if such response poses a problem to lifestyle.